A local orientational order parameter for systems of interacting particles: Validation

-We started by testing the convergence of the Monte Carlo method for determining robustified Voronoi neighborhoods.
-We performed 1000 trials of this test on 10 common lattice types; Table \ref{table:samples_needed} summarizes its results.
-In every case, we observed rapid convergence to a sensible neighborhood, which, we note, does not necessarily correspond to the conventional nearest neighborhood (i.e. $\mathcal{N}_0$).
-For instance, body-centered cubic (bcc) neighborhoods were assigned $14$ particles, comprising their $8$ nearest and $6$ next-nearest neighbors.
-In a sense, these larger neighborhoods more faithfully capture the physics of bcc crystals, as, owing to their notably low next-nearest- to nearest-neighbor distance ratio (about 15\%), the $6$ outer neighbors of each particle are also able to participate substantially in its interactions.
+We started by testing the convergence of our Monte Carlo method for determining robustified Voronoi neighborhoods.
+We performed $1000$ trials of this test for common lattice types; \mbox{Table \ref{table:samplings_needed}} summarizes the results.
+For each lattice, rapid convergence to the analytical Voronoi neighborhood was observed.